Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Introduction

-A quantitative experimental confirmation of the thermal field theory of nucleation requires a full evaluation of the rate~\eqref{eq:l_rate}, while at present experimental results are analyzed using theoretical approximations of the Arrhenius term without its fluctuation prefactor.
+A quantitative experimental confirmation of the thermal field theory of nucleation requires a full evaluation of the rate~\eqref{eq:l_rate}, while current experimental results are analyzed using theoretical approximations of the Arrhenius term without its fluctuation prefactor.
 In this paper, we perform this calculation for a ferromagnetic superfluid described by the mean-field energy~\eqref{eq:energy}.
-In Sec.~\ref{sec:theory}, we show how the different contributions to the nucleation rate discussed above arise from a saddle-point evaluation of the field-theoretical partition function.
-We determine the exponential contribution $\Delta E$ from the shape of the critical droplet, and evaluate the fluctuation contribution to the prefactor over the full parameter regime.
+In Sec.~\ref{sec:theory}, we show how the different contributions to the nucleation rate arise from a saddle-point evaluation of the field-theoretical partition function.
+We determine the exponential contribution from the critical droplet, and evaluate the prefactor over the full parameter regime.
 Our results clarify the parametric dependence of the different contributions to the nucleation rate and reduce the sources of systematic error for experimental fits.
-For quenches close to the first-order phase boundary, where the nucleation rate is small and the field-theoretical description applies best, we also provide analytical results for the shape of the critical droplet.
-In Sec.~\ref{sec:Kramers}, we use these analytical results to formulate an effective theory for the nucleation process in terms of a Kramers escape problem, which provides a systematic link with classical descriptions of nucleation.
-Using this effective theory, we propose a model for the ensemble-averaged field profile that includes both the nucleation and growth rates of droplets as separate time scales while present analysis treats these scales on an equal footing.
-We conclude in Sec.~\ref{sec:conclusions} with a summary of our results and an outlook on possible extensions.
+In addition, for quenches close to the first-order phase boundary, where the nucleation rate is small and the field-theoretical description applies best, we provide analytical results for the shape of the critical droplet.
+In Sec.~\ref{sec:Kramers}, we use the insight gained from these analytical results to formulate an effective theory for the nucleation process in terms of a Kramers escape problem, which provides a systematic link with the classical description of nucleation.
+Using this effective theory, we propose a model for the ensemble-averaged field profile that includes both the nucleation and growth rates of droplets as separate time scales, whereas previous analyses used a single relevant time scale.
+We conclude in Sec.~\ref{sec:conclusions} with a summary of our results and an outlook on possible extensions, e.g., to other energy functionals and higher dimensions.
 Technical details of our calculations are relegated to three Appendixes.